'Save buses' campaign launched to fight council cuts

 "These unprecedented cuts will be especially disastrous for people on low incomes and could effectively mean the death of rural bus services.

 "Politicians must consider the social, economic and environmental consequences of failing to protect our bus services."

-He told BBC Radio 4's Today programme: "If the government really wants people to get off welfare and into work they are going to need transport for it."'Reaching for axe'
+He told BBC Radio 4's Today programme: "If the government really wants people to get off welfare and into work they are going to need transport for it."

 Peter Box, chairman of the LGA's economy and transport board, said: "Councils support the free bus scheme, but it has been under-funded since its introduction.

 "We have always argued that it should not be the local taxpayer and council services that suffer because central funding is not keeping up with demand for the free bus pass."